dasarpai/old.dasarpai.github.io/_pmblog/2018-09-04-agile-project-management-for-hr-professionals.md

 ## Introduction

-In the last 25 years, businesses have changed hugely because of technology, the internet, social media, competition, democracy, innovations &amp; availability of workforce, super-super specialization of skills.
+In the last 25 years, businesses have changed hugely because of technology, the internet, social media, competition, democracy, innovations & availability of workforce, super-super specialization of skills.
 This all leads to much more expectations of the organizations from HR, but unfortunately, in my observation, most of the HR leadership is continuously failing to understand that the rule of the game has completely changed and work is not that easy as it was one decade back.
 Apart from this now delivery function thinks that HR is a bad guy in the organization and their biggest contribution is they should remain away from our work because instead of solving our problem they make the problem more complicated because of processes, an external intervention that too without understanding the need of our customer and team.
 While writing this article I know many HR professionals will disagree with me and I am willing to learn from the experience of other professionals.

 ## The audience of this article